-Chronic stress is one of the contributing factors to poor metabolic health — so let’s make stress management a priority, shall we?
+Research suggests that chronic stress may be one of the contributing factors to poor metabolic health — so let’s make stress management a priority, shall we?
 Try five minutes (or more) of meditation each day in order to get your stress management practice rolling.

 But if you’re struggling — we get it, meditation isn’t always easy.
 Not to worry, we’ve got you covered!
 There are other mindful ways to manage stress and incorporate regular exercise (yes, a win-win!)
 Enter: the mindful practice of yoga.
 This mind-body exercise has been shown to reduce stress, benefit sleep, and improve overall mental health.
 So go ahead and add it to your routine!
 Browse the yoga category in the FitOn app to get started.

-While we often hear about maintaining a healthy weight when talking about metabolic health, we also don’t want to get stuck in the vicious cycle of dieting as diets tend to crash and burn (and weight tends to return in spades — you can gain more back than you initially lost).
-This is why sustainability is important.
-Enter: intuitive eating.
+While we often hear about maintaining a healthy weight when talking about metabolic health, we also don’t want to get stuck in the vicious cycle of dieting.
+First of all, restricting yourself is never the answer.
+And aside from being unhealthy, it’s also not sustainable!
+A much healthier alternative?
+Intuitive eating.
 By learning to listen to what your body needs and fuel it appropriately, studies have shown that you may be able to manage your weight more sustainably (and feel better, too) while avoiding those crash-and-burn fad diets.
-Mayo Clinic also suggests “Eating plenty of vegetables, fruits, lean protein, and whole grains” (always a win!) and “Limiting saturated fat and salt in your diet.”
-In other words, listen to your body.

 On top of listening to your body, be sure to stack your plate with plenty of nutrient-dense options!
 Incorporate foods such as: